-- (1) Liquefied CO2 storage tanks are to be independent tank type C designed in accordance with Ch 6 of Rules for the Classification of Ships Using Low-flashpoint Fuels. - (2) Portable liquefied CO2 storage tanks are to comply with Ch 6, Sec 5 of Rules for the Classification of Ships Using Low-flashpoint Fuels as well as (1) above. - (3) The CO2 storage tanks and pressure relief devices are to be designed to prevent venting of CO2 except in emergency situations. - (4) The liquid level indicating device, pressure monitoring device and temperature indicating device of the CO2 storage tank are to be installed and controlled in accordance with the relevant requirements in Pt 7, Ch 5, Sec 13 of Rules for the Classification of Steel Ships. - (5) Each CO2 storage tank is to be monitored for its state of charge and protected from overfilling.
-The high liquid level alarm device is to be operated at a position that does not exceed the filling limit, and the emergency stop specified in table 7.6.1 is to activate remotely controlled valves to close CO2 supply pipe connected to the storage tank. - (6) The pressure of the liquefied CO2 storage tank is to be maintained at least 0.05 MPa above the triple point for the CO2 mixture.
-The "triple point" for pure CO2 occurs at 0.52 MPa absolute and -56.5 °C. - (7) The liquefied CO2 tanks' pressure and temperature are to be maintained at all times within their design range by means acceptable to the Society, e.g. by one of the following methods.
-The pressure and temperature control system is to be capable of withstanding the full vapour pressure, taking into account the conditions in which all CO2 storage tanks are filled and the ship's operating profile. - (A) reliquefaction of CO2 vapours - (B) liquid CO2 cooling - (C) pressure accumulation - (8) If the reference temperature of the CO2 storage tank complies with the requirements defined in Pt 7, Ch 5, 1501.
-3 of Rules for the Classification of Steel Ships, the maximum filling limit of CO2 stroage tanks are not to be greater than 98% at reference temperature. - (9) All materials used for liquefied CO2 storage tanks and piping systems are to be suitable for the lowest temperatures that may occur in service.
-This lowest temperature refers to the saturation temperature of CO2 at the set pressure of the automatic safety device. - (10) The CO2 storage system design is to take into account the composition of CO2, impurities and water content, including the effect on the "triple point" of CO2 and corrosiveness. - (11) Detailed operating and maintenance manuals are to be provided with overall operating procedures between dry-docking of CO2 storage tanks and associated compression, cooling and liquefaction system.
+- Liquefied CO2 storage tanks are to be independent tank type C designed in accordance with Ch 6 of Rules for the Classification of Ships Using Low-flashpoint Fuels. - (2) The CO2 storage tanks and pressure relief devices are to be designed to prevent venting of CO2 except in emergency situations. - (3) The liquid level indicating device, pressure monitoring device and temperature indicating device of the CO2 storage tank are to be installed and controlled in accordance with the relevant requirements in Pt 7, Ch 5, Sec 13 of Rules for the Classification of Steel Ships. - (4) Each CO2 storage tank is to be monitored for its state of charge and protected from overfilling.
+The high liquid level alarm device is to be operated at a position that does not exceed the filling limit, and the emergency stop specified in table 7.6.1 is to activate remotely controlled valves to close CO2 supply pipe connected to the storage tank. - (5) The pressure of the liquefied CO2 storage tank is to be maintained at least 0.05 MPa above the triple point for the CO2 mixture.
+The "triple point" for pure CO2 occurs at 0.52 MPa absolute and -56.5 °C.

+- (6) The liquefied CO2 tanks' pressure and temperature are to be maintained at all times within their design range by means acceptable to the Society, e.g. by one of the following methods.
+The pressure and temperature control system is to be capable of withstanding the full vapour pressure, taking into account the conditions in which all CO2 storage tanks are filled and the ship's operating profile. - (A) reliquefaction of CO2 vapours - (B) liquid CO2 cooling - (C) pressure accumulation - (7) If the reference temperature of the CO2 storage tank complies with the requirements defined in Pt 7, Ch 5, 1501.
+3 of Rules for the Classification of Steel Ships, the maximum filling limit of CO2 stroage tanks are not to be greater than 98% at reference temperature. - (8) All materials used for liquefied CO2 storage tanks and piping systems are to be suitable for the lowest temperatures that may occur in service.
+This lowest temperature refers to the saturation temperature of CO2 at the set pressure of the automatic safety device. - (9) The CO2 storage system design is to take into account the composition of CO2, impurities and water content, including the effect on the "triple point" of CO2 and corrosiveness. - (10) Detailed operating and maintenance manuals are to be provided with overall operating procedures between dry-docking of CO2 storage tanks and associated compression, cooling and liquefaction system.
 Operating procedures are to include at least cooling down, unloading, gas freeing, pressure/temperature control, emergency shutdown, maintenance and inspection.